Monthly Tech-Tip from Tony Hansen SignUp

 Plainsman 3D, Mother Nature's Porcelain/Stoneware

-Recently we have discovered that, if slurried and sieved to 325 mesh, the removed particulates leave a plastic, ready-to-use porcelain for the 6-8.
+We have discovered that, if PR3D is slurried and sieved to 325 mesh, a plastic, ready-to-use porcelain for the 6-8 is produced.
 One that fires to steel-like strength.
 And fits common glazes.
-Even will no processing at all, just slurrying the raw lamps, it produces a stoneware that vitrifies by cone 8 and fires stable and clean across a wide range (even beyond cone 10).
+Even with no processing at all, just slurrying the raw lamps, it produces a stoneware that vitrifies by cone 8 and continues to fire stable and clean across a wide range (even beyond cone 10).

 Related Information